5 Inference-time scaling via self-refinement

 - Scoring LLM answers with a simple rule-based scorer

-- Computing an LLM's own confidence in its answers
+- Computing an LLM’s confidence in its answers

 - Coding a self-refinement loop where the LLM iteratively improves its answers

-The previous chapter introduced the concept of inference-time scaling (inference scaling for short), which improves the model response accuracy without further training the model.
-In particular, the focus of the previous chapter was on self-consistency, where the model generates multiple answers, and the final answer is chosen by majority vote.
+The previous chapter introduced the concept of inference-time scaling (inference scaling for short), which improves the accuracy of model responses without further training.
+In particular, it focused on self-consistency, where the model generates multiple answers, and the final answer is the most frequent one.

-As outlined in figure 5.1, this chapter moves beyond the simple majority voting for inference scaling and covers another popular and useful inference-scaling technique, self-refinement.
-Instead of generating multiple answers to choose from, self-refinement focuses on iteratively refining a single answer to correct potential mistakes.
+As outlined in figure 5.1, this chapter will move beyond self-consistency for inference scaling and cover another popular and useful inference-scaling technique, self-refinement.
+Instead of generating and choosing from multiple answers, self-refinement focuses on iteratively refining a single answer to correct potential mistakes.

-Figure 5.1 A mental model of the topics covered in this book.
-This chapter continues stage 3 and focuses on inference-time techniques for improving reasoning without additional training.
-This chapter introduces self-refinement, where the model iteratively critiques and improves its own answers.
+Figure 5.1 A model of the topics covered in this book.
+This chapter continues with stage 3 and focuses on inference-time techniques for improving reasoning without additional training.
+It introduces self-refinement, where the model iteratively critiques and improves its own answers.

 5.1 Scoring and iteratively improving model responses

-As discussed in the previous chapter, inference scaling provides a way to trade additional compute for better accuracy.
-We also covered two inference scaling techniques, chain-of-thought prompting and self-consistency.
+As you’ve seen, inference scaling trades additional compute for better accuracy.
+We’ve covered two inference-scaling techniques so far: chain-of-thought prompting and self-consistency.